Financial Aid

 Appeals

 Students may appeal the suspension of their financial aid eligibility in the event of documented extenuating circumstances.
 Extenuating circumstances are those that are unexpected, could not be planned for and are outside of the student's control.
 Extenuating circumstances may include illness or injury of the student or an immediate family member or the death of a family member.
 Documentation from a third-party verifying the circumstances is required.
 Circumstances such as lack of maturity, lack of effort and typical work and family life balance will not be considered.
 The appeal must address why the student failed to make satisfactory progress and what has changed in the student’s situation that will allow the student to demonstrate satisfactory progress in the future.
 Appeals must be submitted in writing to the Financial Aid Office.
 The Satisfactory Academic Progress Appeals Committee will review the appeal and notify the student in writing regarding the status of the appeal.
-If it is mathematically impossible for a student to meet the 2.0 GPA requirement, the appeal will not be approved.
+If it is mathematically impossible for a student to meet the cumulative 2.0 GPA requirement and/or the cumulative 67% completion rate requirement, the appeal will not be approved.
 Appeals are not retroactive; they are approved for the student's current (if enrolled) or next semester of enrollment.
 Students are generally limited to two suspension appeal requests while attending Wake Tech.
 Please refer to the Satisfactory Academic Appeal website for information regarding submission deadlines.

 Students whose appeals have been approved will be placed on financial aid probation for their current or next semester of attendance.
 The student will be placed on an academic plan that must be followed in order to continue enrollment.
 The plan may include requirements for academic performance and/or for meetings with an academic advisor or Wake Tech counselor.
 Students who meet these requirements will continue to be on probation for the next semester.
 Continued eligibility for financial aid is contingent on meeting the requirements of each semester’s academic plan.
 Failure to meet the requirements of the academic plan will result in termination of financial aid the next semester of attendance.
 A student's academic progress status does not return to satisfactory until he or she earns a cumulative 2.0 GPA and a cumulative 67% progress rate and does not exceed the maximum time frame for program completion.